Learn about our ESDL Family

 Ally Berger

-I am a second year from Wayne, New Jersey double majoring in Youth & Social Innovation and Psychology.
+I am a fourth-year from Wayne, New Jersey double majoring in Youth & Social Innovation and Psychology.
 This is my second year at ESDL, and I am excited to continue working on the Gratitude project.
 I have always loved youth work and intend to pursue a career in child psychology.
 I am particularly interested in autism and learning how to support children with ASD in school settings.
 In my free time, I volunteer for Autism Allies and Madison House as well as Crisis Text Line.

 Ruby Gerken

-Lauren Machen
+Lauren Kim

 Jenna Wilson-Levin

-Jenna is a second-year student from California and Delaware interested in developmental psychology and biology.
+Jenna is a fourth-year student from California and Delaware interested in developmental psychology and biology.
 She is passionate about exploring interdisciplinary approaches to research, combining her background in psychology, biology, and economics to analyze complex developmental processes.
 Jenna has always loved working with children and is fascinated by how early life experiences shape cognitive, social, and emotional development.
 She enjoys opportunities to engage with kids through community volunteering and educational initiatives, which inspire her research interests and future career goals.
 When she’s not working or studying, Jenna loves spending time with her family, including her four dogs, and giving back to her community through service and advocacy

 Ellie Wormser

 Hi, I’m Ellie Wormser!
-I’m from McLean, Virginia, and I’m a double major in Behavioral Neuroscience and French.
+I’m a fourth-year from McLean, Virginia, and I’m a double major in Behavioral Neuroscience and French.
 I’ve always loved working with kids and exploring how their minds grow and develop.
 Psychology is my passion, and I’m so excited to be part of this lab, where I can combine my love for research with helping others.
 When I’m not in the lab or studying, I enjoy spending time with my friends, traveling to new places, and going to workout classes.
 I’m so happy to be part of a team that’s making a difference in understanding child development!

 Lab Alumni